apache/echarts-doc/en/option/component/toolbox.md

 {{ target: feature-icon-desc }}

-The character string of Icon's path.
-In ECharts 3, the user-difined svg path is supported to be use as icon, the format of which could be refered to [SVG PathData](http://www.w3.org/TR/SVG/paths.html#PathData).
-It could be edited and exported from some tools such as Adobe Illustrator.
+Path string for icon.
+In ECharts 3, user-defined svg path is supported to be used as icon, whose format could be refered at [SVG PathData](http://www.w3.org/TR/SVG/paths.html#PathData).
+It could be edited and exported from some graphic tools such as Adobe Illustrator.

 {{ target: feature-common}}